-The following result follows from Lemma 2 and Theorem 3.
+The following result follows from Lemma 3 and Theorem 4.

 Corollary 2.
-Under LPC and ETH, for any $r \in (0,1)$ there is no r-approximation parameterized algorithm for INDEPENDENT SET (i.e., an algorithm that runs in time f(k)p(n) for some function f and some polynomial p).
+Under LPC and ETH, for any $r \in (0,1)$ there is no r-approximation parameterized algorithm for INDEPENDENT SET (i.e., an algorithm that runs in time f(k)poly(n) for some function f).

-Let us now consider DOMINATING SET which is known to be W[2]-hard [3].
-The existence of parameterized approximation algorithms for this problem is open [14].
+Let us now consider DOMINATING SET which is known to be W[2]-hard [14].
+The existence of a parameterized constant-factor approximation algorithm for this problem is open [15].

 Here, we present an approximation preserving reduction (fitting the parameterized framework) which, given a graph G(V, E) on n vertices where V is a set of K cliques C_1, \dots, C_K , builds a graph G'(V', E') such that G has an independent set of size α if and only if G' has a dominating set of size $2K - \alpha$.
-Using the fact that the graphs produced in the proof of Theorem 3 are of this form (vertex set partitioned into cliques), this reduction will allow us to obtain a lower bound (based on the same hypothesis) for the approximation of MIN DOMINATING SET from Theorem 3.
+Using the fact that the graphs produced in the proof of Theorem 4 are of this form (vertex set partitioned into cliques), this reduction will allow us to obtain a lower bound (based on the same hypothesis) for the approximation of MIN DOMINATING SET.

-The graph G' is built as follows.
-For each clique C_i in G, add a clique C'i of the same size in G'.
-Add also: an independent set S_i of size 3K, each vertex in S_i being adjacent to all vertices in C'i and a special vertex t_i adjacent to all the vertices in C'i .
-For each edge e = (u, v) with u and v not in the same clique in G, add an independent set W_e of size 3K.
-Suppose that $u \in C_i$ and $v \in C_j$.
-Then, each vertex in W_e is linked to t_i and to all vertices in C'i but u, and t_j and all vertices in C'j but v.
+The graph G' is built as follows:

+- for each clique C_i in G, add a clique C'i of the same size in G'; add also: an independent set S_i of size 3K, each vertex in S_i being adjacent to all vertices in C'i and a special vertex t_i adjacent to all the vertices in C'i ; - for each edge $e = \{u, v\}$ with u and v not in the same clique in G, add an independent set W_e of size 3K; suppose that $u \in C_i$ and $v \in C_j$; then, each vertex in W_e is linked to t_i and to all vertices in C'i but u, and to t_j and to all vertices in C'i but v.